Southern United States Trade Association: History

-Market Access Program (MAP) Branded
+Market Access Program

 The Market Access Program (MAP) helps producers, exporters, private companies, and other trade organizations finance promotional activities for U.S. agricultural products.
 MAP provides companies with up to 50 percent reimbursement for international marketing expenses.
 Eligible marketing activities most commonly include trade show participation, advertising, in-store demonstrations, consumer or retailer educational seminars, and product label compliance.
 It is funded by the U.S. Department of Agriculture's (USDA) Commodity Credit Corporation (CCC).

 In an example of the MAP Branded program, SUSTA helped Ford's Gourmet Foods access international markets and export millions of jars of their award-winning Bone Suckin’ Barbeque Sauce across the globe.

 Companies must apply for MAP Branded each year and the program runs Jan.
 1 to Dec.
 31.

-Generic industry export promotions
+Industry export promotions

 For commodities or products that are least 50 percent U.S. agricultural origin and are not represented by another promotion organization, SUSTA organizes a variety of trade promotions at a reduced cost to participants.

 SUSTA is assisted in this effort by its member state Departments of Agriculture.